 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Pennsylvania Gov. Tom Wolf recently announced the Emergency Rental Assistance Program (ERAP) will use federal funds allocated through the U.S. Consolidated Appropriations Act of 2021 for distribution to families facing risk of eviction or loss of utility service.
-Fayette County received an $8.5 million ERAP grant to directly assist its citizens.
+In March, Pennsylvania Gov. Tom Wolf introduced the Emergency Rental Assistance Program (ERAP), which uses federal funds allocated through the U.S. Consolidated Appropriations Act of 2021 for distribution to families facing risk of eviction or loss of utility service as a result of hardships during the ongoing COVID-19 pandemic.